 ( Disponible en anglais seulement )

-Carol VandenHoek is the managing partner in Miller Thomson's Guelph office and has over 20 years of experience in employment law, litigation including estate matters, agriculture law, and child protection law.
+Carol VandenHoek is a partner in Miller Thomson's Guelph office and has over 20 years of experience in employment law, litigation including estate matters, agriculture law, and child protection law.
 Carol’s emphasis on creative solutions is paired with her strong advocacy skills before the court and tribunals.
 Carol earned her law degree at the University of Toronto, and in 2009 completed her Masters of Law in Labour Relations and Employment Law.
 Carol also holds a Bachelor of Science from the University of Toronto.

 Carol acts for employers, and her practice focuses on human rights, discrimination and accommodation, employment standards, discharge, discipline, wrongful dismissal, and policy development and implementation.
 Carol also conducts workplace investigations including investigations for harassment, violence, and bullying complaints.